Qazeer/artefacts.help/pages/windows/registry_featureusage.md

 ---
 title: Registry - FeatureUsage
-summary: 'Introduced in Windows 10 version 1903, the FeatureUsage registry key is linked to the Windows Task, storing a number of metrics related to the Task bar usage.\n\nInformation of interest: program full path and run counter of the associated taskbar operation (brought to focus, right-clicked, icon updated, etc.).\n\nNo timestamp of execution / occurrence is available.'
+summary: 'Introduced in Windows 10 version 1903, the FeatureUsage registry key is linked to the Windows Task, storing a number of metrics related to the Task bar usage.\n\nInformation of interest: program full path and run counter of the associated taskbar operation (brought to focus, right-clicked, icon updated, etc.).\n\nNo timestamp of execution/occurrence is available.'
 keywords: 'FeatureUsage, AppSwitched, ShowJumpView, AppBadgeUpdated, AppLaunch, TrayButtonClicked'
 tags:
   - windows_registry